spacetelescope/jdaviz/docs/sample_notebooks.rst

 These tools include three types of example Jupyter notebooks.

-1. `Sample notebooks <https://github.com/spacetelescope/jdaviz/tree/main/notebooks>`_ that illustrate how to use Jdaviz and various API calls.
+1. `Sample Jdaviz notebooks <https://github.com/spacetelescope/jdaviz/tree/main/notebooks>`_ that illustrate how to use Jdaviz and various API calls.
 These notebooks are located in the ``notebooks`` sub-directory of the git repository.

 2. `Sample notebooks <https://jwst-docs.stsci.edu/jwst-post-pipeline-data-analysis/example-jupyter-notebooks-data-analysis-tools>`_ that illustrate likely science workflows with data obtained from the various JWST instruments.
 These notebook incorporate astropy and jdaviz when possible.